smorrrs/Speedrun-Resources/screen_capture_guide.md

 # Screen Capture Guide
-A guide for recording gameplay or other activity on a computer or other display.
+A guide for recording gameplay.

 # Requirements
 There are many options for screen capture software.
 This guide will cover using OBS Studio, a very popular option.